YunSangJun/datadog-backup-check/README.md

 This script will check the followings.
 ```
-1. Whether file is backed up or not
+1. Whether backup is successful or not
 2. File size
 3. File status
 ```